 Working Group Consensus on Whether to Modify Screen Q

-Non-utility working group members agree that the multi-year timelines of the Transmission Cluster Study Process are injurious to Rule 21 projects and that modifications to Screen Q are needed to ensure that projects which are highly unlikely to be found to share cost responsibility for upgrades are exempted from the process.
+Non-utility working group members agree that the multi-year timelines of the Transmission Cluster Study Process are injurious to Rule 21 projects and that modifications to Screen Q are needed to ensure that projects which are highly unlikely to be assigned cost responsibility for upgrades are exempted from the process.

 The utilities represent that within their respective territories only a small number of projects have failed Screen Q (PG&E 9 projects, SDG&E 0 and SCE 1).
 Furthermore, PG&E represents that the 9 projects would not have failed Screen Q if the updated CAISO Appendix DD had been in place.
 Notwithstanding, the utilities support further clarifications as to the Screen Q application and discussion of whether the existing 500 kW exemption allowing study under the Independent Study Process could be supported at a greater level.